After you've arrived in Adelaide - what next?

 If you haven't already setup longer term accommodation, the University's Accommodation Service is the first place to visit for assistance finding accommodation.
 The Accommodation Service can also help at any time you have issues with your housemates, landlord, rental contract, or any other accommodation-related problems.

 Check out the website of your Overseas Student Health Cover (OSHC) provider for information about how to arrange a digital card that you can begin using right away.

-Staff from OSHC provider Allianz Care are available in the Brookman Building in the Resource Centre from 10:00am - 4.00pm, Monday - Friday.
+- Allianz Care staff are available in the Brookman Building in the Resource Centre from 10:00am - 4.00pm, Monday - Friday.

 OSHC and the Australian health care system